Transplant

 More and more people need a kidney transplant.

-• Every 10 minutes, someone is added to the national transplant waiting list — and 84% of people on the list need a kidney.
+• Every 10 minutes, someone is added to the national organ transplant waiting list — and 84% of people on the list need a kidney.

 • Roughly 90,000 people in the U.S. are waiting for a kidney transplant right now.